 Find shoes that are properly fitted and don’t squeeze your feet too tightly.
 You’ll also want to ensure the shoes you have are properly cared for and that you replace them when serious signs of wear start to show.

 The infographic above from Fix shows the cost of wearing high heels and has some excellent tips including regularly stretching your toes, calves, and tendons and reserving them for special occasions.

 3. Engage in Hydrotherapy

-Hydrotherapy, in this case, is just a fancy way of saying to treat your feet to a relaxing soak and this Foot Soak and Detox from Listotic will energise your feet and make them feel brand new.
+Hydrotherapy, in this case, is just a fancy way of saying to treat your feet to a relaxing soak, and this Foot Soak and Detox from Listotic will energize your feet and make them feel brand new.

 Another way is to fill two tubs with water.
 One should be warm and the other cold.
 Soak your feet in the cold water for two minutes, then alternate to the warm water, and repeat this for several cycles before drying off and putting on socks.

 4. Massage Your Feet Before Bed

 It’s as simple as it sounds: Using warm olive or sesame oil, rub your feet with firm, circular motions primarily using your thumb.
 Spend at least five to ten minutes massaging before bed and you’ll probably sleep a little better while warming yourself up, too.